 The following list enumerates the non-price determinants of demand.
 These factors are important, because they can change the number of units sold of products and services, irrespective of their prices.
 The determinants are:

-- Complementary goods.
+Complementary goods.
 If there is a price change in a complementary item, it can impact the demand for a product.
-Thus, a change in the price of popcorn in a movie theatre could impact the demand for movies, as could the price of nearby parking.
+Thus, a change in the price of popcorn in a movie theater could impact the demand for movies, as could the price of nearby parking.

 These determinants will alter the demand for goods and services, but only within certain acceptable price ranges.
 For example, if non-price determinants are driving increased demand, but prices are very high, it is likely that buyers will be driven to look at substitute products.